cponfick/komp-geom/README.md

 ## Contributing

 Contributions are welcome!
-Check the [contributing guidelines](CONTRIBUTING.md) for more information on how to get started.
+Please check the [contributing guidelines](CONTRIBUTING.md) for more information on how to get started.
 Feel free to open issues for bugs, feature requests, or general questions.